SuperSwiftScout/DBFZ-Raid-Enabler/README.md

 **Linux Requirements:**
 - **Steam with Proton**: Run DBFZ through Steam at least once before using this tool
 - The patcher installs the patched exe and creates a shell script to launch the game through Steam

-## Usage

-1. Launch the application
-2. The tool will automatically locate your DBFZ installation
-3. Select the raid battle you want to enable
-4. Confirm the patching operation
-5. Uninstall EAC (If not already uninstalled)
-6. A shortcut will be created in your game folder for easy access
-7. Launch the game and enjoy the raid battle!

 ## Troubleshooting